Geniools/Geniools/README.md

-### Hi there 👋 I'm Alex
+# Hi there 👋 I'm Alex

-Currently studying Software Engineering at NHL Stenden University of Applied Sciences in Emmen, The Netherlands.
+I'm currently studying Software Engineering at NHL Stenden University of Applied Sciences in Emmen, The Netherlands.

 ## 🤔 About me